Yes, there are much more smart home systems. But over the last couple of years, I have worked with both Domoticz and Home

 If you have Yaml of Python experience Home Assistant is not that hard, especially with the documentation, samples and help of the community.
 At this moment, Domoticz is more easy to configure and include devices.
 I must say that Hass is working hard to change this and there goal is also to be completely configurable by the website User Interface.

-Basic Configuration Options
+Basic Configuration Options for Domoticz and Home Assistant

 After installation it’s time for configuring.
 This like making users, rooms, set a password, set time-zone.
 All basics every system need.